Hi there! I am Dani, the girl behind GlobetrotterGirls.com.

 We didn’t have much in the way of savings and had limited experience with long-term travel.
-Jess was working as a copywriter / ‘content creator’ and Dani was a recruitment consultant in the financial sector.
+Jess was working as a copywriter / ‘content creator’ and I was a recruitment consultant in the financial sector.
 Our plan was to take our jobs on the road and see where it all would lead.

 Before we met each other, back in Germany in 2006, we had both lived abroad for years: Jess in Guatemala, Costa Rica, Germany and England; Dani in Austria, Spain and England.
 (Read the whole story of how we met here).

-Our mission is to inspire curiosity about the world and provide the tips and tools to help you see as much of the world as you can for yourself.
+My mission is to inspire curiosity about the world and provide the tips and tools to help you see as much of the world as you can for yourself.

-We believe that travel is a state of mind, requiring only curiosity and exploration wherever you are.
+I believe that travel is a state of mind, requiring only curiosity and exploration wherever you are.

 On a two week vacation, you don’t hide away in a resort, and the thought of never seeing what’s beyond it is suffocating.
 You’re the one booking tours out every day or even hopping the local bus to head into town and eat at a hole in the wall and soak up local life wherever you are.